bensu/scar/README.md

 1. Config checked into git
 2. Spec checking
-3. Fully qualified names for config vars
+3. Fully qualified names for configs
-4. Arbitrary edn values as config (not just strings)
+4. Arbitrary edn values as configs (not just strings)
 5. Temporary stubbing for testing
 6. Jar support